beego/beeblog/en-US/beego_api.md

 	go get -u github.com/beego/bee
 	go get -u github.com/astaxie/beego

 Go to `GOPATH/src` directory and execute command `bee api bapi` to create the API application.
-Then go to the application directory `cd bapi` and run `bee run -downdoc=true -docgen=true`.
+Then go to the application directory `cd bapi` and run `bee run -downdoc=true -gendoc=true`.

 This displays output similar to the following: